tlienart/GLEPlot.jl/docs/index.md

 ### Setting the path

+You don't have to set the `PATH` (also, it may not work well if somehow your Julia REPL is not connected to the same terminal where you set the PATH).
-You don't have to set the `PATH`, in fact we don't on CI (where it's not straightforward).
+In fact we don't set it on CI (where it's not straightforward).
 You can specify explicitly to GLEPlot where the executable is by doing

 ```julia